My Go-To Travel Essentials

 • Shutter remote & extra battery – I use the Canon brand remote (or Canon app) + tripod combo for moments of solo portrait photography.

 • ND filter – chasing waterfalls?
-I use this filter with my 24-105mm lens to adjust exposure and capture smooth flowing water pictures.
+I use this filter with my 24-105mm lens to adjust exposure and capture smooth flowing water pictures even in broad daylight.

-• Tripod – this may be overkill, but I use this tripod (carbon-fibre version) which is quite heavy and large compared to a phone tripod, but it’s durable, quick to setup, and I never have to worry about it falling with my camera attached.
+• Tripod – this is overkill for most travellers, but I use this tripod (carbon-fibre version) which is quite heavy and large compared to a phone tripod, but it’s durable, quick to setup, and I never have to worry about it falling with my camera attached.
 It also has a built in phone holder so it’s a 2-in-1.

 • Microfibre cloths – I bring multiple and leave them in every bag so I always have one handy.